NHSDigital/immunisation-fhir-api/e2e_batch/README.md

 ## How to Run
 1. Ensure all dependencies and environment variables are set (see project root README).
-2. Update .`.env` file with contents indicated in `PR-NNN.env`, modified for PR and AWS access credentials
+2. Update `.env` file with contents indicated in `PR-NNN.env`, modified for PR
+3. Update `.env` with referrence to the appropriate AWS config profile `AWS_PROFILE={your-aws-profile}`
-3. Update the apigee app to match the required PR-NNN
+4. Update the apigee app to match the required PR-NNN
-3. Run tests from vscode debugger or from makefile using
+5. Run tests from vscode debugger or from makefile using
 ```
 make test
 ```